hoytech/quadrable/README.md

 ![](docs/strands1.svg)

 Quadrable's proof structure uses a concept of "strands".
+This allows us to reduce the proof size when multiple records are to be proved from the same DB.
+It is similar to an [authentication octopus](https://eprint.iacr.org/2017/933.pdf) except that it works on sparse trees with collapsed leaves, for both inclusion and non-inclusion cases.

-I'm not sure if this is the best way to formulate it, but it seems to result in fairly compact proofs.
-Furthermore, these proofs can be processed with a single pass over the proof data in resource-constrained environments such as smart contracts.
+I'm not sure if this is the optimal way to formulate them, but it seems to result in fairly compact proofs.
+Furthermore, these proofs can be processed with a single pass in resource-constrained environments such as smart contracts.
 After processing a proof, you end up with a ready-to-use partial-tree.

 Each strand is related to a record whose value (or non-inclusion) is to be proven.
 Note that in some cases there will be fewer strands than records requested to be proven.
 This can happen when a witness reveals an empty sub-tree that is sufficient for satisfying a requested non-inclusion proof.